autorope/donkeycar/docs/utility/ui.md

   max_value_id: IMU_ACCEL_NORM
 ```

-This data entry into the `field_mapping` list contains the name of the tub field, if the data is centered around 0 and the name of the maximum value of that data field which has to be provided in the `myconfig.py` file.
+This data entry into the `field_mapping` list contains the name of the tub field, a switch, if the data is centered around 0 and the name of the maximum value of that data field which has to be provided in the `myconfig.py` file.
 For example, the data above represents the IMU acceleration of the IMU6050 which ranges between +/- 2g, i.e. ~ +/-20 m/s<sup>2</sup>.
 With an IMU_ACCEL_NORM of 20 the progress bar can display these values.
-Therefore the `myconfig.py` should contain:
+Therefore, the `myconfig.py` should contain:
 ```python
 IMU_ACCEL_NORM = 20
 ```